bengras/goboek.nl/content/blog/010_rtems_beagle.md

         % CONSOLE_POLLED=1 ../rtems-src/configure --target=arm-rtems4.11 --enable-rtemsbsp="beagleboneblack beagleboardxm" --enable-tests
         % make

 If all went according to plan, you have a bunch of .exe files in the $HOME/development/rtems/b-beagle/arm-rtems4.11/c hierarchy.
-The full set, once linked with the beagleboardxm BSP, and once with the beagleboneblack BSP.
+The full set twice - once linked with the beagleboardxm BSP, and once with the beagleboneblack BSP.

 Aside - How to run an ELF RTEMS image on a Beagle
 -------------------------------------------------